 Being aesthetically appealing is at the core of design, but there is no single, strict definition or way to do it.
 Typically, to make designs aesthetically appealing, designers consider color, balance, pattern, shape, movement, etc. These factors can determine the aesthetics of a design; however, it is vital to consider functionality and usability simultaneously.

 A design that looks good and is perceived as beautiful can easily be regarded as cool.
 For instance, one of the major aspects that contributed to Apple's success was its elegant design.
-Many people consider Apple a cool brand because its product designs and communication are recognized as beautiful and stylish.
+Many people consider Apple a cool brand because its product designs and communication are recognised as beautiful and stylish.

 Designs that represent or describe a certain subculture are typically considered cool.
 These designs distinguish themselves (through particular traits) from other subcultures or more mainstream interests.
 A subculture can refer to, for instance, people who enjoy extreme sports or a specific type of music.